 TO BE PUBLISHED February 2020

-This conference is bringing together policy officials and stakeholders to examine options being considered for regulatory reform of the investment management sector in the UK.
+This conference is bringing together stakeholders with key policymakers to examine options being considered for regulatory reform of the investment management sector in the UK.

 - Consumer demand - and how the market works in serving it;